AppsFlyerSDK/appsflyer-meta-quest2-unity-sample-app/README.md

 ### AppsflyerModule

-This method receives your API key, App ID, the parent MonoBehaviour and a sandbox mode flag (optional, false by default) and initializes the AppsFlyer Module.
+This method receives your API key, App ID, the parent MonoBehaviour and a sandbox mode flag (optional, false by default), and initializes the AppsFlyer Module.

 **Method signature**